Potholes can cause problems to all kinds of road users. For cyclists in particular, they can be incredibly dangerous.

 Since 1988, our legal team have successfully represented thousands of cyclists who have been involved in an accident resulting from a pothole.
 For these cyclists, we have gone on to obtain compensation for not only the injuries sustained, but also for other costs including loss of earnings, medical assistance, and damage to the bike and kit.

-In the majority of cases, we can assist you with a claim at no initial cost to you.
+In the majority of cases, we can assist you with a claim for injuries caused by an accident involving a pothole at no initial cost to you.
 Almost all of our cyclist pothole claims are funded through a Conditional Fee Agreement.
 More commonly known as a no win, no fee agreement, this will mean you will only pay for our services if you are successful in your claim.

 We are cyclists ourselves at Cycle SOS, and know full well how problematic potholes can be.

-Led by solicitor, Paul Darlington, who has in the past worked closely with Cycling England, the Cycling Demonstration Town project and has provided consultancy services to CTC – The National Cycling Charity, we regularly campaign about the presence of potholes on Britain’s roads.
+Led by solicitor, Paul Darlington, who has in the past worked closely with Cycling England, the Cycling Demonstration Town project and has provided consultancy services to CTC (as was), we regularly campaign about the presence of potholes on Britain’s roads.

 One of the problems with potholes is defining exactly what constitutes as one, and this varies depending on the local council.